メインコンテンツ

 Difference the Series

 Take a first difference of the data.
-With PAU selected in the Time Series pane, on the Econometric Modeler tab, in the Transforms section, click Difference.
+With PAU selected in the Time Series pane, on the Modeler tab, in the Transforms section, click Difference.

-This time series plot shows the path of the variable PAUDiff from 1972 through the 1990's.
+This time series plot shows the path of the variable PAU_Diff from 1972 through the 1990's.

 Differencing removes the linear trend.
 The differenced series appears more stationary.